 Maintaining a personal budget and having a good financial plan associated with your income is a good 1st step in preparing yourself to get mortgage loan financing.
 Whether you are buying a home or refinancing, consumer debts matter.
 It can make or break your situation.
 Here are some things you might want to give some consideration to when it comes time to refinance, enhance, or secure a mortgage to purchase a property.

 Your ability to secure financing is going to be directly related to how good your income, credit score equity, and/or cash you have available.
-For the purposes of this article, we’re going to be talking about debt.
+For this article, we’re going to be talking about debt.
 Credit card debt can be detrimental to your ability to secure mortgage loan financing.
 Credit cards can be a double-edged sword.
 Credit cards on one hand of the spectrum if you handle them responsibly can make your credit score go up.
-Whereas if you use them in an irresponsible way, they can make your credit score go down and add to your debt-to-income ratio.
+Whereas if you irresponsibly use them, they can make your credit score go down and add to your debt-to-income ratio.
 Picture this, you’ve applied for mortgage loan financing, and you get the realization that your credit score is different than what you thought it was.
 Based on your utilization of credit cards your credit score appears to be a little bit lower.
 Then you pay off those debts, increasing your utilization of credit and then your credit score could bounce back up.
-This is something you need to be aware of especially when it comes time to getting a mortgage because it can directly affect your interest rate.
+This is something you need to be aware of especially when it comes time to get a mortgage because it can directly affect your interest rate.
 Your interest rate on the mortgage loan that you’re seeking is directly tied to your credit score.
 It’s also tied to loan to value, occupancy, and other factors.
 But the credit score is the main driver of interest rate on any kind of residential mortgage loan including FHA, conventional, and VA financing.

 Looking to get a mortgage?
 Start with a no-cost loan quote today!